 10 Things You Didn’t Know Could Be Composted

 Are you an expert on composting?
 The chances are that you’re probably not (sorry!).
-But the truth is that knowing about composting materials has never been so vital – especially with environmental concerns increasing yearly.
-So, look below to learn about the items you probably weren’t aware could be composted.
+But the truth is that knowing about composting materials has never been so vital—especially with environmental concerns increasing yearly.
+Here are 10 items you probably didn't know could be composted.

 1